oVirt/ovirt-site/source/db-issues/formatting.html.md

 Please note that each example demonstrates ONLY the specific rule and not the entire formatting for simplicity.

-Examples that appear with red are wrong

-Examples that appear with blue are right

 ## Indentation

 All indentations should use 4 spaces no TABs are allowed